 An important consideration to make before buying an electric shaver is the type – Does the person acquiring the new electric razor currently use a foil or rotary shaver?

 This is quite an important consideration as most likely the person will prefer to stick with whatever type they currently find most favourable.

 If it’s for a first-time user or beginner then it doesn’t really matter what kind you buy, as long as you choose a quality electric razor with high ratings and good customer feedback reviews – or choose from one of our top recommendations, which matches your budget.

 By far the UK’s market leading shaver manufacturers are Braun and Philips.
 Both of these brands are highly reputable and well known for producing many exceptionally high-quality beauty and grooming products.

-Braun’s best-selling flagship men’s shavers are the Series 7 and Series 9, and with Philips it’s their Sensotouch and Series 9000 line.
+Braun’s best-selling flagship men’s shavers are the Series 7, (new Series 8), and Series 9, and with Philips it’s their Sensotouch and Series 9000 line.
 Panasonic and Remington are also very popular and respectable manufacturers with their line of shavers receiving their deserved share of positive user reviews.